 Leadership and management plays a huge role.
 New research we just completed shows that the factor most highly correlated with an employee’s willingness to recommend their company to others is their respect for senior leadership.
 So everything leaders do is reflected in your employment brand… so if your leaders are not part of this process, your recruitment efforts will suffer.

 As I discussed in the speech, recruiters are like the canaries in the coal mine.
 You are out there talking with candidates, walking them through the interview process, and hearing what people think about your company.
-If people are mistreated by hiring managers or hear bad rumors about the work environment, you hear it first.
+If people are mistreated by hiring managers or hear bad rumours about the work environment, you hear it first.
 So it’s your responsibility to carry this information back to the company and tell HR and business leadership what’s going on.

 An analogy which occurred to me is the relationship between the sales force and the product team at a software company.
 Sales people get unfiltered information from customers about what’s wrong with the product.
 So strong product teams listen to sales people and actively work to address the issues they bring back.
 In talent acquisition the recruiter is the “sales person” – pitching the company, finding customers, and closing deals.
 When they hear common objections, we need to listen to them and fix the “product” (the company).

 Our new research on employee engagement and culture shows that there are 20 inter-related factors which drive engagement.
 We call this model the Irresistible Organization, and a small overview is shown below.
 Engagement is impacted by work itself, job design, management, leadership, the work environment, and a variety of developmental issues in the company.
 Our job in HR is to stitch these together and work with leadership to fix any problems that arise.

 We are completing a new research report on this topic (available this Autumn) and I am happy to talk with any of our clients about the model in more detail.